Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 | ImageNet-21K (supervised) | 72.0 | 197 |

-DINOv2 outperforms supervised ImageNet by +3.9 pp AUC-ROC, suggesting that self-supervised representation quality matters more than label diversity for anomaly detection.
-Interestingly, more categories (ImageNet-21K) doesn’t help.
+DINOv2 outperforms supervised ImageNet by +3.9 pp AUC-ROC.
+Self-supervised representation quality matters more than label diversity for anomaly detection, and more categories (ImageNet-21K) don’t help.

 GRU-based temporal modeling

-A GRU query propagator maintains hidden state across frames, enabling the model to track evolving temporal patterns.
+A GRU query propagator maintains hidden state across frames to track temporal patterns.
 Compared to a simple linear projection baseline:

 | Propagator | AUC-ROC | FPS |